-3.6.1 Existing and proposed chicken housing ammonia emissions
+3.6.1 Proposed chicken housing ammonia emissions

 The Environment Agency provides an Intensive Farming guidance note which lists standard ammonia emission factors for a variety of livestock, including poultry.
-For free range egg-laying chickens housed in an aviary system, where manure is removed frequently using a belt system, such as the existing poultry house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.
+For free range egg-laying chickens housed in an aviary system, where manure is removed frequently using a belt system, such as the proposed poultry house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.